 Making an Initial Appointment

 At your first appointment, a clinician will recommend appropriate sources of support.
-The recommendation may include scheduling brief individual (every 2-3 weeks) or group therapy at the Counseling Center.
+The recommendations may include scheduling brief individual (every 2-3 weeks) or group therapy at the Counseling Center.
 It may also be using our on-line services or a referral to more appropriate campus or community resources.
 This includes referrals for frequent, longer-term, or specialized therapy or a medication evaluation.

 We understand your situation is unique and cannot be fully described.
 In our effort to best serve each student, we request that you read the common concerns listed below so that you can appropriately identify which appointment type you need.